Photo-polarimetric characteristics of brown dwarfs, Part I: uniform cloud decks: BD characteristics

-This bivariate dependence of the disc-integrated photopolarimetric signal is illustrated in Fig.\,\ref{fig_map_rho_incl}, for the same two cloud decks as in Fig.\,\ref{fig_uniform_dr} and Fig.\,\ref{fig_uni_incl_dr}, one with small grains (top panel), and for large grains (bottom panel), with $I_\mathrm{da}$ and $p_\mathrm{da}$ represented in the left and right panels, respectively, as functions of oblateness, $\eta$, along the x-axis and the inclination, $\theta_\mathrm{incl}$, along the y-axis.
-The oblateness has been chosen to vary between its physical limits: a minimum at $\eta=0$ for a perfect sphere, and its maximum limit $\eta=0.5$, beyond which a rotating body is expected to break apart as the centrifugal force at its equator exceeds the gravitational pull at its surface \citep{chandrasekhar1967ellipsoidal,seager2002constraining}.
+This bivariate dependence of the disc-integrated photopolarimetric signal is illustrated in Fig.\,\ref{fig_map_rho_incl}, for a uniform cloud deck of optical thickness $\tau_\mathrm{cloud}=50$ and a characteristic radius $r_0=0.01\,\mu$m. {This high optical thickness of a cloud consisting of very small grains has been chosen to simulate the limiting case of a semi-infinite, Rayleigh-scattering atmosphere.} $I_\mathrm{da}$ and $p_\mathrm{da}$ represented in the left and right panels, respectively, as functions of oblateness, $\eta$, along the x-axis and the inclination, $\theta_\mathrm{incl}$, along the y-axis.